 1. An actual, containerized service, just like you’d use in production.

 2. A mock of the service, which could be pre-built (e.g., Localstack), or something you write yourself.
+You’ll use this approach for external dependencies that can’t be containerized (e.g. AWS S3), or when the service provider hasn’t made docker images available.

 If the dependency is something you own, such as a private Docker image, you can upload it to our private registry.
-Whether the image is private or publicly available on a registry like Docker Hub, you should define it as a service in your Docker Compose file file:
+Whether the image is private or publicly available on a registry like Docker Hub, you should define it as a service in your Docker Compose file:

 version: '3.8'